 Choosing the Right Rice Noodles for Pad Thai

-One of the most important steps to making authentic Chicken and Tofu Pad Thai is picking the right rice noodles.
+One of the most important steps to making authentic Pad Thai is picking the right rice noodles.
 The texture of the noodles makes a huge difference in the final dish, and choosing the right type ensures your Pad Thai is chewy, saucy, and perfectly balanced.

-Since these noodles are very long, it’s helpful to cut them once before soaking.
+Since these noodles are very long, it’s helpful to cut them once after soaking.
 This prevents tangling and makes stir-frying much easier.

 You can use dried or fresh rice noodles, but dried noodles are easier to store and more widely available.
 If using dried noodles, soak them in warm water until soft but still slightly firm.
 Over-soaking can make them mushy when cooked.

 If you can’t find the exact size, look for stir-fry rice noodles or Pad Thai rice noodles.
-Medium-thickness noodles are best for absorbing the sauce while keeping the perfect chew.
-You can also experiment with flat rice noodles or wide rice sticks, but keep in mind that the texture will differ slightly from traditional Pad Thai.
+You can also experiment with flat rice noodles or wide rice sticks.

 Do You Need to Boil Rice Noodles for Pad Thai?